mark-watson/Racket-AI-book/manuscript/datastores.md

 In addition to using DBPedia I often also use the WikiData public Knowledge Graph and local RDF data stores hosted on my laptop with Apache Jena.
 I might add examples for these two use cases in future versions of this *live eBook*.

-## Sqlite
+## SQlite

-Using SQlite in Racket is simple so we will just look at a simple example.
+Using SQlite in Racket is simple so we will just look at a single example.
 We will be using the Racket source file **sqlite.rkt** in the directory **Racket-AI-book-code/misc_code** for the code snippets in this REPL:

 ```racket
 $ racket